travis-ci/docs-travis-ci-com/user/languages/csharp.md

 ### Build Environment

-Currently, Travis builds your C#, F#, and Visual Basic project with the either the [Mono](http://www.mono-project.com/) or the [.NET Core](https://github.com/dotnet/core) runtimes on Linux or OS X. Note that these runtimes do not implement the entire .NET framework, so Windows .NET framework programs may not be fully compatible and require porting.
+Currently, Travis builds your C#, F#, and Visual Basic project with the either the [Mono](http://www.mono-project.com/) or the [.NET Core](https://github.com/dotnet/core) runtimes on Linux or macOS.
+Note that these runtimes do not implement the entire .NET framework, so Windows .NET framework programs may not be fully compatible and require porting.

 ### Overview